fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

    :alt: Squashing and merging

-When a pull request is merged into master, it should also be merged into the release branch as soon as possible.
+When a pull request is merged into master with label `backport-candidate`, it must also be merged into the release branch as soon as possible.
+It is the responsibility of the person merging such PRs to also perform this merge into the release branch.

 This can be done using git cherry
 pick:

 .. code-block:: bash